 - on personal income is progressive, with higher rates being applied to higher income levels (four tax brackets).
-Low income earners (salary less than 9,964 EUR) do not pay income tax, but after this amount the tax grows until 45% for individuals who earn more than 151,956 EUR.
-The amount of tax that you pay is not based on your earnings as an individual, but on your earnings as a household, otherwise.
+Low income earners (salary less than €10,225) do not pay income tax, but after this amount the tax grows progressively up until 45% for individuals who earn more than €160,366.
+The amount of tax that you pay is based on your earnings as an individual if you are not married or in a registered partnership, or on your earnings as a household, otherwise.

 - Surcharge Tax

 - is applied on high incomes.
-If you are single, you will pay a rate of 3% if your income is between 250,000 and 500,000 EUR and 4% for income exceeding 500,000 EUR.
+If you are single, you will pay a rate of 3% if your income is between €250,000 and €500,000, and 4% for income exceeding €500,000.

-- Social Contributions
+- Social Security Contributions

-- the employer withholds employee's social security contributions at source and remits the total contributions to the social security
+the employer withholds the employee's social security contributions at source and remits the total amount to the social security